thuml/MiniVeo3-Reasoner/README.md

 It may take time to download model files of Wan2.2-TI2V-5B the first time you run.

-You can also use `inference/maze/inference_maze.py` to inference single file or directory.
+You can also use `inference/maze/inference_maze.py` to perform inference on single file or directory.
 Run:

 ```bash
 python inference/maze/inference_maze.py [-r] filename/directory